ISISComputingGroup/ibex_developers_manual/PI-Rotation-Stage-setup.md

 The PI rotation stage is run over serial from a MOXA and should be as simple as just plugging it in.
-After a power on, the first thing you must do is HOME the device.
+After a power on, **the first thing you must do is HOME the device**.
 The IOC to run is called PIMOT_01 and the following macros need to be specified in either the configuration or globals.txt

 ```
 PORT # COM port to use